-- 1. To find and compare the Posttest total mean scores of Control group and Experimental group students in learning science. - 2.
+- 1. To find and compare the Pretest total mean scores of 1.
+Control group 2.
+Experimental group students with respect to gender - 2.
 To find and compare the Posttest total mean scores of 1.
 Control group 2.
-Experimental group students with respect to Gender. - 3.
-To find out the efficacy of 1.
-Conventional teaching 2.
-Interactive Whiteboard teaching in learning science.
+Experimental group students with respect to Gender.